-Sheffield United knocked out of EFL Cup by Lincoln
+Sheff Utd knocked out of EFL Cup by Lincoln

 Match ends, Sheffield United 0(2), Lincoln City 0(3).

-League One side Lincoln City beat Sheffield United 3-2 on penalties to knock the Premier League club out of the Carabao Cup in the second round at Bramall Lane.
+League One side Lincoln City shocked Sheffield United 3-2 on penalties to oust the Premier League club from the Carabao Cup in the second round at Bramall Lane.

+Captain John Egan missed the Blades' final penalty of the shootout after strikers Louie Marsh and Benie Traore had their spot-kicks saved by towering goalkeeper Lukas Jensen, sending the Imps through in front of the ecstatic away end.

+The win on penalties came after the sides were goalless at 90 minutes and rewarded an impressively organised defensive display from Mark Kennedy's side, who said they would not fear opponents two divisions above them and were rarely troubled despite the hosts dominating possession.

 Line-ups